-The spring pygmy sunfish has been teetering on the brink of extinction for the 70-plus years it’s been known to science.
-Existing only in one spring complex in the Tennessee River watershed, the spring pygmy relies on the dense underwater vegetation found in spring pools both for shelter and as hunting grounds for the drifting insects and snails that are its prey.
-Unfortunately, the habitat of this tiny fish is rapidly changing due to development — and in some cases, is disappearing entirely.
+The spring pygmy sunfish has been teetering on the brink of extinction for the 70-plus years it's been known to science.
+Existing only in one spring complex in the Tennessee River watershed in Alabama, the spring pygmy relies on the dense underwater vegetation found in spring pools both for shelter and as hunting grounds for the drifting insects and snails that are its prey.
+Unfortunately this tiny fish's habitat is rapidly changing — and in some cases, disappearing — due to development.

 The spring pygmy has already twice been thought extinct since it was first discovered in 1937.
-While always a rare fish, the spring pygmy was once found in three spring complexes, but has been extirpated from two of them.
-Attempts to reintroduce a population into Pryor Springs were initially successful — until the combined influence of dredging and agricultural runoff eradicated that population yet again.
-It’s now limited to just one population living in a five-mile stretch of Beaverdam Creek.
+While always a rare fish, the spring pygmy was once found in three spring complexes — by now it's been extirpated from two of them.
+Attempts to reintroduce a population into a tiny waterway called Pryor Spring were initially successful, but eventually the combined influence of dredging and agricultural runoff eradicated that population yet again.
+This fish is now limited to just one population living in a five-mile stretch of Beaverdam Creek.

 |Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.|